 Being from Melbourne, it is super accessible for us to skip the drive through Melbourne and take the ferry across from Sorrento to Queenscliff, avoiding the traffic and major arterials.

-The Great Ocean Road is enormous and in full disclosure, you will need at least 1 week to get the most out of this epic location, but we personally think it’s one of the best day trips to do from Melbourne.
+In full disclosure, this Great Ocean Road itinerary is enormous, you will need at least 1 week to get the most out of this epic location, but we personally think it’s one of the best day trips to do from Melbourne.

 Related Article >> The best day trips from Melbourne from the locals who know..